OfficeDev/microsoft-teams-apps-faqplus/Wiki/Data-Stores.md

 |DateClosed|The date when a ticket is updated to the closed status.
 |LastModifiedByName|The name of the expert who recently updated the ticket.
 |LastModifiedByObjectId|The AAD Object ID of the expert who recently updated the ticket.
+|LastModifiedOn|The date/time on which the expert has updated the ticket.
 |UserQuestion|The original question that has been asked by the end-user.
 |KbEntryAnswer|The answer that is stored in the knowledge base.